snowplow/snowplowanalytics.com/_posts/2018-08-21-iglu-r10-released/index.md

 3. Push schemas to one or more schema registries
 4. Sync JSON Paths files to one or more Amazon S3 buckets

-All of these actions are handled by specific Igluctl subcommands, one operation at a time.
+All of these actions are handled by specific igluctl subcommands, one operation at a time.

 Although going step-by-step may bring a better understanding of what's going on, it is also easy for human error to creep in, such as forgetting to lint (which can cause serious issues downstream).
 And of course all of the manual steps quickly become painfully repetitive when you work with schemas regularly.